Six Flags moves forward with planned expansion

-Six Flags has entered into an agreement to acquire the rights to five parks owned by EPR properties, expanding its portfolio of North American amusement parks to 25.
+Six Flags has entered into an agreement to acquire the rights to five parks owned by EPR properties.
+The aquisitons will make it the largest waterpark operator in North America and will expand Six Flag's portfolio of North American amusement parks to 25.

 Continue Reading Below